 Father Junipero Serra

 As with all of the missions, there is a statue of Father Junipero Serra here as well.

 There is an old grapevine next to the statue that is a total beast.
 The sign says that it was planted in 1774, and you can tell by how massive the trunk is for it.
 I wonder what wine from it would taste like?

 Soap & Candle Vats

-In the front right there are four large brick cisterns that were created to make soap and candles.
-This mission used to supply both to many of the other missions.
+In the front right, four large brick cisterns were created to make soap and candles.
+This mission supplied both to many of the other missions in Southern California.

-Lastly, there is a kitchen building that was rebuilt to show what the kitchens would have been like.
+Lastly, there is a kitchen building that was rebuilt to show what the kitchen would have been like.
 It is a replica, but it is very detailed and fun to see.

-All of the California missions are great, and while this is not one of my favorites, it is still a fantastic example of what a mission is like.
+All of the California missions are great, and while this is not one of my favorites, it is still a fantastic example of California’s history.
 Since it is close to LA, it can be a great stop if you are in the area visiting.
 You can read more about my time exploring the California missions here and be sure to leave a comment below with your thoughts on this mission.